liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/01-les-intro.markdown

 [TOC levels=1-4]

-A Liferay Enterprise Search (LES) subscription gets you additional features beyond what's available out of the box with your @product@ subscription.
+A Liferay Enterprise Search (LES) subscription gets you additional features beyond what's available out of the box with your @sharepoint@ subscription.
 It includes

 - Connector to use X-Pack Security*